SecretFox/fifofilter/README.md

 	* Interrupted!
 	* Cannot use this ability.
 	* The target is out of range.
+	* You have no line of sight to your target!
 These should work with all languages, if not let me know.

 ### Install